Internet-Draft CoAP pubsub December 2024

 When a topic is newly created, it is first placed by the broker into the HALF CREATED state (see Figure 4).
 In this state, a client can read and update the configuration of the topic and delete the topic.
 A publisher can publish to the topic-data resource.
 However, a subscriber cannot yet subscribe to the topic-data resource nor read the latest data.

-HALF FULLY CREATED Delete CREATED topic-data Publish Create Publish Subscribe Read/ Read/ Update Delete Delete Update Topic Topic DELETED
+HALF FULLY CREATED Delete CREATED topic-data Publish Create Publish Subscribe Read/ Read/ Update Delete Delete Update topic-config Topic Topic topic-data DELETED

 Figure 4: Lifecycle of a Topic